What Perimenopause Therapy Actually Looks Like and Why It's Different From Regular Talk Therapy

 This threshold has something to teach you

-Dr. Clarissa Pinkola Estés described midlife as a death-rebirth cycle.
-A passage where old identities fall away to make room for something more authentic.
+Dr. Clarissa Pinkola Estés described midlife as a death-rebirth cycle - a passage where old identities fall away to make room for something more authentic.
 Perimenopause is often the biological beginning of that passage.
 The symptoms are real.
 The disorientation is real.
 And so is the invitation underneath it.

 Many of the women I work with come in feeling like they are falling apart.
 Over time, they leave feeling more at home in themselves.
 Not because the symptoms have disappeared, but because they understand what's happening and have learned to work with it rather than against it.